dinotrooper/twitch_ad_muter/README.md

 4. Load as temporary extension in Firefox: https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/

 ### Reporting Bugs
-If you come across a please create a GitHub Issue with as much detailed information as possible.
+If you come across any bugs, please create a GitHub Issue with as much detailed information as possible.
 I will try to get to it when I can.